 The Twitter default avatar is now a highly stylized human silhouette in two shades of gray.
 You can download this image to your smartphone or computer and set it as your profile picture.

 And if you loved the Twitter avatar egg that got retired a few years ago, feel free to use that as your profile picture.

 Note: Interestingly, Twitter doesn’t save your profile and header images under Media.
 And these pictures are nowhere to be found under Settings or any other menu.

 How to Remove the Header Image

-On the other hand, if you decide to do it via desktop, there is a large X button to take the image into digital oblivion.
+- On the other hand, if you decide to do it via desktop, there is a large X button, click on it to remove the image.

 The default header background looks a bit bland.
-It’s light gray on mobile devices and dark gray on desktop Twitter.
+It’s light blue on mobile devices and desktop Twitter.
 So you might want to upload a livelier image.